Psy: Artistry

-Park Jae-sang's stage name "Psy" derives from the word psycho.
-Explaining his stage name, he said in a BBC interview, "what I thought was, you know, crazy about music, dancing, performance, so that kind of psycho".
+The stage name "Psy" derives from the word "psycho".
+Explaining his stage name, he told the BBC that it is specifically a reference to being "crazy about music, dancing, performance [...] that kind of psycho".
+He considers "Gangnam Style" to be his greatest achievement.

-Influences

-In a 2012 interview with The New York Times, Psy called Freddie Mercury of the British rock band Queen his biggest musical influence: "My lifetime role model and hero is Freddie Mercury of Queen.
+In a 2012 interview with The New York Times, Psy cited Freddie Mercury as his biggest musical influence: "My lifetime role model and hero is Freddie Mercury of Queen.
 His songwriting skills, I cannot even approach, but his showmanship, I learned it from videos.
-I'm No. 1 in the U.K. right now, so if I have any chance to go there, I want to meet Queen and to tell them how much I got inspired by their music."
-Psy also revealed that the one celebrity he wants to meet most is the American actor Tom Cruise, who helped popularize "Gangnam style" on Twitter and tweeted whether Psy would "make a good future co-star Gangnam Style?".
+I'm No. 1 in the UK right now, so if I have any chance to go there, I want to meet Queen and to tell them how much I got inspired by their music."
+He also named American actor Tom Cruise as the celebrity he wants to meet the most, after Cruise helped popularize "Gangnam Style" on Twitter and asked whether Psy would "make a good future co-star".

-Public image

-Psy is known for his sense of humor in his concerts, where he imitates female singers such as Park Ji-yoon, Lee Hyo-ri, Lady Gaga, and Beyoncé.

-Although his music is part of the K-pop (Korean popular music) genre, Beth Hong from The Vancouver Observer noted that Psy doesn't fit the standard K-pop idol image of being "incredibly young, good-looking, and able to carry a melodramatic note".

-Lucy Williamson from the BBC recognized Psy as South Korea's "newest and biggest music star", but also described him as "unpolished, unpredictable and he doesn't look like your typical Korean idol".
-Sarah Charlton from Reuters called him a "chubby South Korean pop singer" that has found fame and popularity in a "sea of pretty K-pop stars".
-In South Korea, some have called him the "Bizarre Singer" while others consider him to be "the antithesis of what is popular in Korean pop music".
+Psy is known for his sense of humor during his concerts, often imitating the dance moves of female pop stars such as Park Ji-yoon, Lee Hyo-ri, Lady Gaga, and Beyoncé.
+Although his music is almost entirely K-pop, Beth Hong from The Vancouver Observer noted that he does not fit the standard K-pop idol image of being "incredibly young, good-looking, and able to carry a melodramatic note".
+Lucy Williamson of the BBC recognized Psy as South Korea's "newest and biggest music star" but described him as "unpolished, unpredictable, and he doesn't look like your typical Korean idol".
+Sarah Charlton from Reuters called him a "chubby South Korean pop singer" who found fame and popularity in a "sea of pretty K-pop stars".

-Chelsea Handler from Chelsea Lately jokingly described Psy as "Korea's Ricky Martin, as well as a sex symbol" during his introduction on the show, while Gil Kaufman from MTV described the singer as one of the "biggest pop sensations in the world".
+Chelsea Handler jokingly described Psy as "Korea's Ricky Martin, as well as a sex symbol" during his introduction on her show, while Gil Kaufman from MTV described him as one of the "biggest pop sensations in the world".
+In South Korea, some have called him the "Bizarre Singer", while others consider him to be "the antithesis of what is popular in Korean pop music".

 Legacy

-During the span of his career, Psy was awarded multiple Guinness World Records for:
+Psy has been awarded multiple Guinness World Records for: